ozibopatricia/SQLTASK3/README.md

 # SQLTASK3
 ## PROBLEM STATEMENT
 ## UPDATING TABLE IN MYSQL
+### UPDATE is used to modify data within a table
+### SET changes  specific column value
+### WHERE focuses changes on chosen rows while maintaining data accuracy
 ### Run a query that returns the DAY,MONTH, and YEAR each employee came into the company

 ![](EMPLOYEEINFO(DAYONLY).PNG)